Josperdo/azure-soc-terraform/README.md

 | SSM Session Manager | Always free | Free |

 > AWS lab costs are **near zero** within Free Tier limits.
 Set a $5/month billing alert in AWS Budgets and run `terraform destroy` after each session.
 If using GuardDuty or Security Hub, destroy before day 30 on new accounts.

+*(A pay-as-you-go tfvars profile for AWS — GuardDuty + Security Hub on by default — is in progress and not yet available.)*

 ---